 If you have questions, please feel free to talk to your hall staff or contact the RA Recruitment and Selection team at RASelection@housing.tamu.edu.

 To apply for a potential Texas A&M RA position, you must be a current Texas A&M student who plans on having a fall assignment in the residence halls or White Creek apartments.
-You will need scan the QR Code with your mobile device or click on the application link on this page to submit your application.
+You may complete the application by clicking on the application link on this page.
 Please be thorough when answering application questions because your application will be scored based on the answers.

 The RA position cannot be easily translated into hours worked per day or week because of the unique nature of the work and the position being a live-on campus position.
 In addition to a 10 percent discount on rent, the RA will receive a monthly salary and dependent on the current rate scale of the University and the Department of Residence Life.
 The salary will be pro-rated from the date of start in the fall, hall closure during winter break, and last day of employment in the spring or per term, as applicable.

 Those working during Thanksgiving Break, Winter Break, and Spring break will receive a supplement in addition to the salary (supplement only during winter break) based on the number of days worked and daily rate as determined by the Department of Residence Life.
 The amount paid is estimated before taxes to be $774 for a full month of work and other months will be prorated based on total number of days worked.

 Pay increases may be available based on years of service, performance evaluations, supervisory recommendations, and available funds.
 RAs are responsible for the payment of room rent.

 It is recommended that new RAs not take more than 16 hours of class work.
 If there are extenuating circumstances, then RAs may request to take additional hours by submitting appropriate documentation and receiving approval from their supervisor.